 FICTION: Denny Hamlin needs to be worried about his Chase hopes

-While many people didn’t think Hamlin would be able to duplicate his 2010 magic, no one expected such a terrible start to 2011.
-After engine problems relegated him to a 39th place finish on Sunday, Hamlin finds himself 21st in the standings with only one top 10.
+While many people didn’t think Denny Hamlin would be able to duplicate his 2010 magic, no one expected such a terrible start to 2011.
+After engine problems relegated him to a 39th-place finish on Sunday (March 27), Hamlin finds himself 21st in the standings with only one top 10.
 It hasn’t been due to bad performance however – just bad luck.
-A late race accident at Daytona eliminated him from a potential win, while an early wreck at Bristol didn’t even give him the chance to run competitive.
-Now, an engine failure at Fontana ruined another race after Hamlin was running in the top 5 all day.
+A late-race accident at Daytona eliminated him from a potential win, while an early wreck at Bristol didn’t even give him the chance to run competitive.
+Now, an engine failure at Fontana ruined another race after Hamlin was running in the top five all day.

 FACT: Auto Club Speedway isn’t so bad after all

 Sure, Kyle Busch didn’t have much competition until five laps to go, but that happens at any track.
-The drafting is really enjoyable to watch at the two mile oval and the mutliple grooves certainly add to the interest (I don’t know, maybe I just enjoy watching cars going around in circles).
-Just because the leader is ahead of the field by five plus seconds doesn’t necessarily make for a bad race.
+The drafting is really enjoyable to watch at the 2-mile oval and the multiple grooves certainly add to the interest (I don’t know, maybe I just enjoy watching cars going around in circles).
+Just because the leader is ahead of the field by five-plus seconds doesn’t necessarily make for a bad race.

 The fact is, Newman hasn’t really been the same driver fans saw in 2003 when he won eight races.
-Since then, he has won just five races and has never finished in the top five in the final point standings.
-Newman is more a of a streaky driver, and this hot streak he is on now won’t last much longer.
+Since then, he has won just five races and has never finished in the top five in the final points standings.
+Newman is more of a streaky driver and this hot streak he is on now won’t last much longer.

 FACT: Kevin Harvick has established himself as Jimmie Johnson’s biggest threat to win the Sprint Cup